Updated: 25 May 2020

 Virtual Assistants aren’t limited to helping you with your business life – they’re great for personal tasks too.
 Tasks such as organising the family holiday, gift sourcing and purchasing, as well as calendar management for the family, ensuring that you’re all where you need to be (with time to spare).

 What about the Virtual Operations Manager?

-Well, not only will a Virtual Operations Manager help you with the ‘doing’ of all of the above, they will also support your business with the ‘planning’, ‘people’ and ‘processes’ (and with saving the ‘pennies’ – love a bit of alliteration!)
+Well, not only will a Virtual Operations Manager help you with ‘doing’ some (not all) of the above on a higher level, they will also support your business strategically with the ‘planning’, ‘people’ and ‘processes’ (and with saving the ‘pennies’ – love a bit of alliteration!)

-As you can see above, the act of hiring either a Virtual Assistant or a Virtual Operations Manager can be a huge asset to your business.
-Not only will they help you get more organised, but they’ll also free up your time and your to-do list so that you can focus on what you do best.
+As you can see above, the act of hiring either a Virtual Assistant or a Virtual Operations Manager can be a huge asset to your business depending on the level of support that you need.
+Not only will they help you and your business to get more organised, they will also free up your time and your to-do list so that you can focus on what you do best.

 And the next time you want to expand your team, you can outsource that process to your Virtual Operations Manager!

-MelSa Productivity Assistance offers a Virtual Operations Manager service at a fixed monthly fee, dependent on the size of your business.
-To select the appropriate package for your business, visit the Services page.
+MelSa Productivity Assistance offers a “virtual” Operations & Compliance Coordination service at a fixed monthly fee, dependent on the size of your business.
+To get a personalised quote for your business, do get in touch.